 Peppy Kids Club and a Few Notable Differences

-Unlike ALT work which is a situation where the ESL teacher is working in the capacity of an assistant the head language teacher who more or less calls the shots, PKC teachers are not saddled with working under the shadow of the JELT or Japanese head teacher.
+Unlike ALT work which is a situation where the ESL teacher is working in the capacity of an assistant with the head language teacher who more or less calls the shots, Peppy Kids Club teachers are not saddled with working under the shadow of the JTE or Japanese head teacher.
 Make no mistake, this doesn't mean that you are free to take the curriculum into territories you prefer.
 You'll be given a canned curriculum and will be expected to follow it pretty much to the letter.

-So to save you some time, we've done some of the leg work for scouring the internet for comments and aggregating them here for you.
+So to save you some time, we've done some of the leg work of scouring the internet for comments and aggregating them here for you.

 Note: when you see the copy in "quotes" it has been take directly from other internet sources and does not reflect the opinions of staff at this site.